bitcointranscripts/bitcointranscripts/bitcoin-magazine/bitcoin-explained/op_return.md

 Yeah, so I don't know for sure if the increase to 80 bytes was only for counterparty or whether there was another protocol that needed it.
 But basically there was some back and forth and I guess people decided to just allow 80 bytes.
 But really 40 should be enough for most things, but it requires a little bit more work for those protocols.
-So if you look at something like, as far as I
+So if you look at something like, as far as i know..

 Aaron Van Wirdum: 00:14:38

-know...
 The reason 40 is enough is what you're saying is because really the only data you ever need to include in the blockchain really is a hash.

-Sjors Provoost: 00:14:47

-Yes.

-Aaron Van Wirdum: 00:14:48

 Because then you anchor any other data you want to anchor in and that's really all you ever need to do.

 Sjors Provoost: 00:14:52